 First, you must shut down the virtual server of which you will create an image.

 Also, do not start the target virtual server until creation of an image has been completed.
-Note If you start the target virtual server while the image is being created, the content of the volume may be updated.
+If you start the target virtual server while the image is being created, the content of the volume may be updated.

 For additional storage, relocate a storage volume by detaching and reattaching it, or use a function such as the snapshot function to duplicate the storage volume.

+If there is a chance that the disk configuration has been changed between when a snapshot was created and when restoration is being performed, delete all volume information from the disk settings on the OS (for Linux, the /etc/fstab file, etc.), and then create a new snapshot.
+When there is unnecessary volume information remaining, starting of the OS may fail after restoration is performed.

-Note Perform the following steps before creating an image of a virtual server whose OS is Warning entOS, Ubuntu, or Red Hat Enterprise Linux.
-If the following settings remain in the Image, network communication with the virtual server created from that image will not be possible.
-1. Disable write net rules /lib/udev/rules.d/75-persistent-net-generator.rules Comment out (add a # to the beginning of the line) the following line in the above file.
-DRIVERS=="?", IMPORT{program}="write net rules" 2.
-Delete /etc/udev/rules.d/70-persistent-net.rules rm -f /etc/udev/rules.d/70-persistent-net.rules
+Perform the following steps before creating an image of a virtual server whose OS is CentOS 6.x, Ubuntu, or Red Hat Enterprise Linux 6.x (x is a number).
+If the following settings remain in the image, network communication with the virtual server created from that image will not be possible.

+1. Disable write_net_rules

+/lib/udev/rules.d/75-persistent-net-generator.rules

+Comment out (add a # to the beginning of the line) the following line in the above file.

+DRIVERS=="?", IMPORT {program} = "write_net_rules"

+2. Delete /etc/udev/rules.d/70-persistent-net.rules

+rm -f /etc/udev/rules.d/70-persistent-net.rules

-Perform the procedure to run Sysprep on Windows OS before you create an image of a virtual Warningerver whose OS is Windows.
+Perform the Procedure to Run Sysprep on Windows OS before you create an image of a virtual server whose OS is Windows.

-Table 38: Creating an Image (List of Items That (an Be Set) Tuble 50. creating an muye (LISC OF ICCIIIS mat can be set
+Table 38: Creating an Image (List of Items That Can Be Set)